zeynepgulhanuslu/get_asteroids_nearby/README.md

 # Get Near Earth Objects From Nasa API

-This project created getting near earth asteroid information between given start and end time sorted by closest approach distance to Earth using [NASA NeoWs Web Service](https://api.nasa.gov/).
+This project is created for getting near earth asteroid information between given start and end time sorted by closest approach distance to Earth using [NASA NeoWs Web Service](https://api.nasa.gov/).